alessandrocandolini/comics_app/README.md

 ## TODO

 Lot of things!!

+here is (not comprehensive) list:
+* Improve test coverage
-Improve test coverage, refactoring and code cleanup of latest additions to the code (for example the list presenter is doing part of the business logic).
+* refactoring and code cleanup of latest additions to the code (for example the list presenter is doing part of the business logic; modularize in a better way the filter and list UI, at the moment they are done in the same view, but actually can be two different view interfaces, etc..)
+* try the latest approach (dagger 2.10/2.11) for injection in android projects
+* add offline support
+* improve UI
+* etc etc